 After 6 weeks of treatment, Alpha-Stim users experienced 42.8% improvement8

 Increased Sleep Time: Alpha-Stim CES recipients demonstrated an average increase of 43 total minutes of sleep time after only 5 treatments*6

 Reduced Sleep Disturbances: Alpha-Stim CES reduced sleep disturbances with patients, completing this 8-week study with scores below the range of insomnia7

 Alpha-Stim has proven its safety in 95 research studies, published reports and ongoing research, physician and patient surveys.
-Scores of professionals who have used Alpha-Stim technology have remarked on the unsurpassed safety and quality of the devices.
+Scores of professionals who have used Alpha-Stim technology for pain, anxiety, depression, or insomina treatment have remarked on the unsurpassed safety and quality of the devices.